 Here we answer some popular questions about mortgage rates in California.

 Will Mortgage Rates Go Higher In October?

 Simply put, yes.
-Be prepared to provide two years of personal and business returns, three to six months of bank statements and YTD profit and loss statement when you apply for a mortgage.
+Be prepared to provide two years of personal and business returns, three to six months of bank statements, and a YTD profit and loss statement when you apply for a mortgage.

 It won’t be as low as if you were purchasing a home however at most it will only be a .25% higher (usually only .125%) when compared to a purchase.
-That means you still may be able to obtain a sub 3.00% 30 year fixed mortgage rate.
-That’s 2% BELOW where 30 year fixed mortgage rates were two years ago.
+That means you still may be able to obtain a sub 3.00% 30-year fixed mortgage rate.
+That’s 2% BELOW 30-year fixed mortgage rates from two years ago.